Ford Prefect (car): Exports and foreign production

 In addition to the United Kingdom and Australia, Ford Prefects were also sold in the US, New Zealand (where they were locally assembled), Argentina and Canada.
 The Canadian model was left-hand drive.
 The Prefect was also license-built in Latvia by Ford-Vairogs as the Ford-Vairogs Junior.
 In Ireland, the Prefect was assembled at the Ford Cork plant until 1962.
 In South Africa, they were assembled locally at the Ford Struandale plant in Port Elizabeth.
 Singapore-based Ford of Malaya had also built the Prefect 100E with imported CKD kits.

 In popular culture

-In the radio series, novelization, and film The Hitchhiker's Guide to the Galaxy by Douglas Adams, one of the main characters — an extra-terrestrial alien seeking to pose as a human — named himself "Ford Prefect" after the car, not realizing the name would be an unusual one for a human, having misidentified cars as the dominant species on Earth.
+In the radio series, novelization, and film The Hitchhiker's Guide to the Galaxy by Douglas Adams, one of the main characters — an extra-terrestrial alien seeking to pose as a human — named himself "Ford Prefect" after the car because he believed it would be “nicely inconspicuous”.

 Mohun Biswas, the main character in V. S. Naipaul's novel A House for Mister Biswas, purchased an early '50s Prefect as one of his few and prized possessions.
 It was a source of ridicule from family members but also representative of his limited upward mobility.